wedaa/LongTail-Log-Analysis/README.md

 uses in "PassLog"  Making the string "Pass2222Log" makes it possible to search for ssh attempts to the different ports.

-And of course, you should run a "real" sshd on some very high number port so that you can ssh into your server and not have your account and password show up in the log files.
+You should run a "real" sshd on some very high number port so that you can ssh into your server and not have your account and password show up in the log files.
 You can use your default /etc/ssh/sshd_config file to reset your port